waltligon/orangefs/doc/design/fs-semantics.md

 #### Implementation

-Possible to use vtags for verification that data hasn't changed.
+Possible to use vtags for verification that data hasn’t changed.

 ### Caching of directory hierarchy